opencontainers/runtime-spec/runtime-config-linux.md

    "cgroupsPath": "/myRuntime/myContainer"
 ```

-`cgroupsPath` can be used to either control the cgroups hierarchy for containers or to run a new process in an existing container.
+The container process will be added to the cgroups at `cgroupsPath`.

 You can configure a container's cgroups via the `resources` field of the Linux configuration.
 Do not specify `resources` unless limits have to be updated.
-For example, to run a new process in an existing container without updating limits, `resources` need not be specified.
+For example, to run a new process in an existing container without updating limits, specify `cgroupsPath` but not `resources`.
+To run a new process in an existing container and update limits, specify both `cgroupsPath` and `resources`.
+To run a new process in a new container with explicit resource limits, specify `resources` and optionally set `cgroupsPath` to a cgroup that does not yet exist.

 #### Disable out-of-memory killer